 This RV route runs eastward on Hwy#7 from Port Severn on Georgian Bay, through cottage country to Ottawa, down the Ottawa River Valley, back on Hwy#2 along the north shore of Lake Ontario to the intersection with Hwy#400 north of Toronto.
-There are many deviations and side trips to campgrounds and points of interest along the way.
+There are many deviations and side trips to campgrounds and points of interest that intercept the Trent-Severn Waterway and Rideau Canal.